 1. braking on approching a green traffic light, on the mistaken principle that ‘it might turn to red’.
 This is what the orange light is for, to prepare you to stop.
 The green light means Go.
 This behaviour can lead to frustrated drivers overtaking or ‘undertaking’ to catch the green light that the slowcoach seems intent on missing.

 2. waiting for ‘the green arrow’ when the main traffic light is green.
-These drivers need to revise The Highway Code.
+These drivers need to re-read The Highway Code.

 3. self-appointed policing by blocking cars from overtaking a long queue on a dual carriageway.
 These blocking drivers think this is ‘jumping the queue’.
 It is not.
 It is making efficient use of Merge in Turn.
 Click here for an explanation.
 Another example of self-appointed policing is honking the horn at other drivers.

 These bugbears are due to the failure of drivers to revisit The Highway Code.
 When did you last buy one?
 You no longer need to.
 The Highway Code is available for free download.
 Do you know the meaning of the copious signposts on the roads you frequent?
 Why not begin by revising the common ones you meet, and improving your observational skills in the process?

 4. driving too close to the vehicle in front, preventing following cars from overtaking because there is no gap to enter.
 It is the commonest cause of road accidents.
 This is the one feature of thoughtless driving that would improve road safety and driver experience on the road if it was corrected.
 25 Mar 2022: at last there is an advert against ‘tailgating’ .
 I have waited over 25 years for such a televised advert, which I saw tonight on GB News television.